AhmedElsherbini/Mutations_stats-and-plot/README.md

 2-CSV file with the frequency of the mutations in your alignment file.

+3-

-4-PDF graph which is similar in concept to Manhattan plot
+4-PDF graph which is similar in concept to Manhattan plot.

 **PS: Y axis here is % not -log(p)**